Home-buying 101: the lowdown on making the down payment

-While you’re only obligated to make the minimum down payment, keep in mind you will also have to purchase mortgage default insurance (which protects the lender should you default on your payments).
+While you’re only obligated to make the minimum down payment, keep in mind you will also have to purchase mortgage default insurance if your down payment is below 20% (which protects the lender should you default on your payments).
+Mortgage default insurance is available only for properties with a purchase price below $1,000,000.
 The three main providers of this type of insurance in Canada are Canada Mortgage and Housing Corporation (CMHC), Sagen, and Canada Guaranty.
 The premiums are the same for all three insurance providers.

 How much will mortgage default insurance cost?

 The mortgage default insurance premium varies depending on how much of your down payment is below the 20% threshold.
 Typically the cost can range between 2.8% to 4.0% of the total borrowed amount depending on the percentage of down payment paid on your purchase price.
 The premium is then added to the total cost of your mortgage and becomes a part of your monthly mortgage payments.